 - patient evaluation

 - PSR

 - Inpatient admission orders

 - physical exam

-- Initial Psychiatric Assessment and Treatment Plan.
+- Initial Psychiatric Assessment and Treatment PlanPA

 - SFGH registration and admission forms

 - voluntary admission/patient consent for medication forms or 5150/5150 advisement forms (if appropriate)

-Medication consent forms For night and weekend admissions from JPS, the on-call resident and attending faculty back- up assume the above responsibilities.
+- informed consent/medication advisement forms Medication consent forms

+For night and weekend admissions from JPS, the on-call resident and attending faculty back- up assume the above responsibilities.
 The responsibilities of the inpatient resident and attending physician are as previously outlined.